-Reputation of commitment to excellence is one if the highest selling points of the American education system.
+- The reputation of commitment to excellence is one of the highest selling points of the American education system.

-The US education system offers a kind of flexibility in terms of the courses that are offered, which enables choice of subject.
+- The US education system offers a kind of flexibility in terms of the courses that are offered, which enables choices of subject.

-U.S. post secondary education system is broadly divided into public universities, private universities, community colleges, and other higher education institutions.
+- U.S. posts secondary education system is broadly divided into public universities, private universities, community colleges, and other higher education institutions.

 A bachelor’s degree may be followed by a Master’s degree.
-Mostly, it is for a duration of 2 year but, there are some universities that offer 1 year programs as well.
+Mostly, it is for a duration of 2 years but, there are some universities that offer 1-year programs as well.
 It can be pursued after a 4 years Bachelors degree.